Getter (DJ): 2016: Radical Dude! and Wat the Frick

-On 29 January 2016, a compilation album titled "Worldwide Broadcast" by OWSLA was released, featuring Petulla's collaboration with Ghastly titled "666!".
+On January 29, 2016, a compilation album titled "Worldwide Broadcast" by OWSLA was released, featuring Petulla's collaboration with Ghastly titled "666!".

-On 11 March 2016, Petulla released an EP titled Radical Dude! with heavy dub, bass-driven, and grimy songs.
-The first song on the EP, entitled “Back” is bass-heavy, 'fun and laid-back piece'.
+On March 11, 2016, Petulla released an EP titled Radical Dude! with heavy dub, bass-driven, and grimy songs.
+The first song on the EP, entitled "Back" is bass-heavy, 'fun and laid-back piece'.
 The fifth and sixth songs on the EP, "In The Cuts" featuring Sneek and "Blood" with Adair featuring Georgia Ku, consist of 'extraterrestrial synths, dreamy vocals, and atmospheric swells'.

 In May 2016, Petulla starred in Dillon Francis' seven-episode reality TV-esque web series titled DJ World about the worst DJ stereotypes.
-The first episode was shared on 24 May 2016 which stars Francis, Nick Colletti and Petulla as obnoxious characters who epitomize the dance music stereotypes and every terrible festival fashion.
+The first episode was shared on May 24, 2016, which stars Francis, Nick Colletti and Petulla as obnoxious characters who epitomize the dance music stereotypes and every terrible festival fashion.

-On 25 August 2016, a remix by Getter of Marshmello's single "Alone" was released via Monstercat.

-On 2 September 2016, Petulla released his new seven-track EP titled Wat the Frick via OWSLA.
+On September 2, 2016, Petulla released his new seven-track EP titled Wat the Frick via OWSLA.
 Speaking in an interview about the EP, Petulla said "My main goal for everything is that I want to put out something that everyone will like.
 Not just a basshead, or a trap dude, or whatever, but I want to have different worlds for each kind of music, so each EP will probably be pretty mixed up".
-When asked about the difference of the EP and his other EPs, Petulla said "I think the biggest thing is that they’re all solo tracks.
+When asked about the difference of the EP and his other EPs, Petulla said "I think the biggest thing is that they're all solo tracks.
 No collaborations".
 On the same day, OWSLA released an official music video directed by Liam Underwood for Petulla's song "Head Splitter" which also appeared on OWSLA's Spring Compilation 2015 album in March.
 The video starts ominously at a burger joint named Grim Jim's, and as soon as the main character finishes his meal, his face dissolves into a cartoon smear of greens and purples.
 As he makes his way through Los Angeles, he finds the same goo popping up all around him.

 In November 2016, he shared some unreleased tracks, that failed to be included on Wat the Frick EP, to SoundCloud.
-The songs include “Phantom of tha Opera”, “Love Me No More” and “Tourettes Squad”.
+The songs include "Phantom of tha Opera", "Love Me No More" and "Tourettes Squad".
 The first of the three is a "chilled-out and with a decided hip hop vibe"-trap song similar to the second one.
 The third song has more of an electro influence but chopped up and is more to dubstep than the trap genre.